JasonBoy/angular-lazyload/README.md

 ### Directive Options

-**loadingText**: content to display when loading the data, default is 'loading...'.
+**loadingText**: content to display when loading the data, default is 'loading...', if the element with the `lazyload` directive has inner html, it will use the inner html instead of the `loadingText`, with inner html, you can add complex loading styles, such as loading gif.

-**offsetBottom**: loading div's offset to the window bottom, default: 10, which means when the offset to the bottom >= 10px, you are about to reload data.
+**offsetBottom**: loading div's offset to the window bottom, default: 10px, which means when the offset to the bottom >= 10px, you are about to reload data.

-**waitDuration**: display the loading text with `waitDuration`ms to prevent loading too often.
+**waitDuration**: display the loading text with `waitDuration`ms to prevent loading too often, default: 500ms.

+**scale**: the scale in your `viewport` in `meta` tag, default is 1.

 ### Events